Skip to content

 Ranganath's work is compelling, as it tells us much about how we remember as it does how we move through this world.
 It also sheds light on a current issue in our society: the criticism of people's memory.
 We spoke to Ranganath about this, as well as what we overlook when it comes to our remembering selves and how we can, as he says, not remember more but better.

-A CONVERSATION WITH CHARAN RANGANATH, PHD
+A CONVERSATION WITH CHARAN RANGANATH, PhD

 How does our memory shape our lives?